muratk3n/thirdwave/en/README.md

 # Tweets

-I like how UK and Oz parliament's have speakers who regulate question time, and whoever talks talks to him/her do not address any opponent directly, unless its a direct question to someone in gov. Its a useful custom that can reduce friction, add little etiquette, help raise discourse above trash talk.

----

 "As spare vaccines are set to expire at the end of this month, the Biden administration is considering donating unused doses to countries in need"